jucazyn/jucazyn.github.io/_pages/home.md

 My education trajectory until now is:

 * **B.Sc. in Mathematics, UFSC (2018-current)**
-  * Emphasis in Logic and Mathematical Physics.
+  * Emphasis in Mathematical Logic and Mathematical Physics.

 * **Advanced Program in Mathematics, UFSC (2018-2022)**
-  *  Honours course including Introductory Analysis, Linear Algebra and Calculus on Manifolds.
+  *  Honours course including analysis-based Calculus and Linear Algebra.

 And here are some of my current academic/professional activities: